-Figure 1 shows the updated trajectories of the annual MSL for the four main ports in New Zealand, and the record from Moturiki Island (Mt Maunganui) since 1973, all normalised to the average MSL over the period 1986-2005 (the baseline period used by the Intergovernmental Panel on Climate Change for sea-level rise projections).
-This analysis was undertaken by Emeritus Professor John Hannah (formerly Otago University) and NIWA.
+Figure 1 shows the updated trajectories of the annual MSL up to 2017-2018 for the four main ports in New Zealand, and the record from the next longest record at Moturiki Island (Mt Maunganui) since 1973.
+Annual MSL is normalised to the average MSL over the period 1986-2005 (the baseline period used by the Intergovernmental Panel on Climate Change for sea-level rise projections in the 5th Assessment Report).
+This analysis was undertaken by Emeritus Professor John Hannah (formerly Otago University) and NIWA, with then annual MSL series available up to 2015 as a national statistic with an update pending.
 The annual mean sea level for 2015 and 2016 is the highest on record for several long-term gauge sites, being 2 - 4 cm above the 1999 - 2000 peak (after the Inter-decadal Pacific Oscillation regime shift) as shown in Figure 1.
-This is despite the occurrence of an El Niño episode in the last two years, which normally would depress sea level lower than normal..
+This is despite the occurrence of an El Niño episode in the last two years, which normally would depress sea level lower than normal.
 Definitive assessments of recent acceleration in sea-level rise will require several more years of data due to the climate variability.